 Please note all sales are final.
 No refunds available.
 Patrons may exchange tickets up to 48 hours before curtain– not including special event one-night performances.
 No refunds or exchanges for already discounted tickets.

 Please note there is NO Sunday matinee on Sunday, October 29 due to Berkshire Leadership Summit.

 A modern take on Katherine Parr’s marriage to Henry VIII, The Last Wife is a funny, powerful examination of patriarchy, sexual politics, and women’s rights.

 Kate Parr is smart, confident, and passionate: a rising star in a world of intense competition.
 But her obligatory marriage to Henry is rife with the threat of violence and lure of deceit; her secret liaisons with Thom, her husband’s former brother-in-law, could send her to an early grave; and her devotion to the education and equal rights of Henry’s daughters is putting an even bigger strain on her marriage.
 Does Kate risk her life to gain authority in both her relationship and her political career?
 Which love will she be led to if she follows her heart?
 And what kind of future is there for her children if she makes a crucial mistake?

 The Last Wife premiered at the Stratford Festival in 2015 and enjoyed a completely sold-out and extended run.

-WAM Theatre opened our 2016 Fresh Takes play reading with The Last Wife, to a sold out and enthusiastic crowd.
+WAM Theatre opened its 2016 Fresh Takes play reading with The Last Wife to a sold out and enthusiastic crowd.
 This is the first Fresh Takes play to be chosen as a WAM Mainstage Production.

 In keeping with WAM’s double philanthropic mission, a portion of proceeds from this production will be donated to WAM’s thirteenth beneficiary, the Soldier On Women’s Program.